SquadcastHub/squadcasthub.github.io/pages/mydoc/statuspage.md

 ![](images/statuspage_9.png)

-Here, you can upload a Logo for your Status Page and provide custom text for your Status Page.
-When all your displayed Services are healthy - Good Status (eg: Operational, All good!, etc.) and for when even one of your displayed Services has an incident - Bad Status (eg: Degraded, Oops.., Something is wrong, etc).
+Here, you can upload a logo for your Status Page and provide custom text for your Status Page.
+When all your displayed Services are healthy - Good Status (eg: Operational, All good!, etc.) and for when even one of your displayed Services have an incident - Bad Status (eg: Degraded, Oops.., Something is wrong, etc).
 There is another status, indicating when a Service is under maintenance - Under Maintenance Status.

 ![](images/statuspage_logo.png)